-For the Keyfactor Command connect service account, an Active Directory service account in the primary Keyfactor Command server forest is used.
-This can be the same service account used for other Keyfactor Command server services, if desired.
+For the Keyfactor Command connect service account, a standard Active Directory service account in the primary Keyfactor Command server forest is used.
+Group managed service accounts are not supported in this role.
 This service account appears in the Management Portal Orchestrator Management grid as the Identity for the Universal Orchestrator.